Dok8tavo/sometype/README.md

 # ⚡ Sometype

 A Zig module that helps dealing with `anytype` parameters.
 It provides functions for testing whether a given type was returned by an interface in the standard library, or is a certain kind of builtin.

 # ⚙️ Features

 I'm not planning to support any version but the latest stable release and the dev branch.
 For now, it's only the dev branch.

+Each interface has an associated With type that defines optional constraints that can be applied when verifying a type (e.g., requiring a specific Item type for std.ArrayList).
+In some cases, a required constraint is included when multiple interfaces share the same expect function but differ in API, such as managed vs. unmanaged variants.

+Full test coverage requires testing all possible combinations of sum-type parameters.
+Each test must validate every potential error case, in addition to at least one passing case.

 ## Zig 0.14-dev